 It’s also got a lot more vegetables than your basic chili.

 There are countless ways to make chili.
-Whether you decide to make yours meatless or not, the basic method for making chili is still the same.
-So, if you do Meat Free Mondays like we do, you can easily adjust the recipe simply by omitting step #3.
+Whether you decide to make your chili meatless or not, the basic method for making chili is still the same.
+Cooking the vegetables first, adding the beans and spices, then the broth and bringing to a gentle boil makes vegetable chili quick and easy.

 More Chili, Please!